-http://Figure 3.
-Ají cachucha at a retail market in Cuba in 2016.
-(Photo by Frank Mangan)Ají dulce (Capsicum chinense) is a small, light to dark green pepper that turns red, orange and to a lesser extent yellow if left long enough on the plant to mature.
-The market will accept fresh ají ducle in any of these colors.
-In Puerto Rico, it is known as ají dulce, ajicito or ajíes (sweet pepper and two words for small pepper, respectively, in Spanish) (Figure 1).
-In the Dominican Republic, it is also known as ají gustoso or ají cachucha (tasty pepper, and cap-shaped pepper, respectively, in Spanish) (Figure 2).
-In Cuba it is known as ají cachucha (Figure 3).
-(The price for the ají at this market in Havana Cuba on May 25, 2016 is 10 Cuban pesos/pound, which translates to 40 US cents/pound.)
-Ají ducle has the shape and size of a habanero pepper (Figure 4) without the intense heat.
-Unlike many other countries in Latin America, hot peppers are not commonly used in the cuisine of Puerto Rico, Dominican Republic, or Cuba; however, there can be some ají dulce fruit that is pungent, most likely due to cross pollination with habaneros or other C. chinense peppers.
+Ají dulce has the shape and size of a habanero pepper (Figure 4) without the taste of intense heat.
+Unlike many other countries in Latin America, hot peppers are not commonly used in the cuisines of Puerto Rico, Dominican Republic, or Cuba.
+Some ají dulce fruit, however, is pungent, most likely due to cross-pollination with habaneros or other spicy C. chinense peppers.
 Spicy ají dulce has become a serious issue for sales of ají dulce in markets in the United States.
-Many Latino consumers and markets in the US have become circumspect of ají dulce due purchases of spicy ají ducle which has negatively impacted sales.
-Some consumers have switched to other sweet peppers as a substitute, such as cubanelle and bell peppers, due to the concern that the ají ducle in the market could be hot.
+Many Latino consumers and markets in the US have become circumspect of ají dulce due to purchases of spicy ají dulce, which has negatively impacted sales.
+Some consumers have switched to other sweet peppers as a substitute, such as cubanelle and bell peppers, due to the concern that the ají dulce in the market could be hot.

-Ají dulce, like all peppers, has its center of origin in the tropical Americas and will die with a frost (Figure 6).
-In fact, it is now known that ají dulce, and all Capsicum chinense peppers, have their center of origin in the Brazilian Amazon (Brown, et. al. 2013).
-Researchers have established that it was the Spanish colonists who brought C. chinense from what is now Peru to Mexico and the Caribbean.
-In Mexico and the English-speaking Caribbean islands selection was for high heat (e.g. habanero and scotch bonnet) and in the Spanish-speaking Caribbean Islands it was selected for sweetness.
+Ají dulce, like all peppers, has its center of origin in the tropical Americas and will die with a frost (Figure 11).
+In fact, it is now known that ají dulce, and all Capsicum chinense peppers, have their center of origin in the Brazilian Amazon.
+Researchers established that Native Brazilians brought C. chinense to the Pacific coast and Spanish colonists brought C. chinense from what is now Peru to Mexico and the Caribbean and Yucatan of Mexico (Brown, et. al. 2013).
+C. chinense was selected for high heat in Mexico and the English-speaking Caribbean Islands (e.g. habanero and scotch bonnet).
+In the Spanish-speaking Caribbean Islands it was selected for sweetness.

 Post-Harvest and Packing